 Therapists can dig into wounds.
 They do so to unearth either a broader understanding of our mental status or are applying an intervention incorrectly and stir up unwanted and uncontrollable negative emotions.
-I am also talking about the wanton and wilful neglect of signs of self-harm or harm to others for whatever reason, and the subsequent mis-documentation or missing documentation of it all to hide the crimes inflicted upon client to avoid legal action.
+I am also talking about the wanton and wilful neglect of signs of self-harm or harm to others, for whatever reason, and the subsequent mis-documentation or missing documentation of it all to hide the crimes inflicted upon the client to avoid legal action.

 Therapists, especially social workers, are required to write essays and document in writing their stance on the NASW Code of Ethics.
-This ethical code written by social workers outlines the general and specific stance of social workers on a litany of important value points, and provides guidance, with little ambiguous language, on where the line is drawn when it comes to harbouring biases, judgements, and client contact when practising social work.
+This ethical code, written by social workers, outlines the general and specific stance of social workers on a litany of important value points and provides guidance, with little ambiguous language, on where the line is drawn when it comes to harbouring biases, judgements, and client contact when practising social work.

 Indeed, we social workers get to know our values, our biases, and all the vast intersections of power, privilege, and judgements that impact client care.
-All of these personal and professional reflective opportunities are important but are these academic measures really enough?
-Indeed, as the chronicity of our clients diagnoses increase, and the intensity of their symptoms spike without fail, who hasn’t felt the transference and countertransference issues in their practice?
+All of these personal and professional reflective opportunities are important, but are these academic measures really enough?
+Indeed, as the chronicity of our clients’ diagnoses increase, and the intensity of their symptoms spike without fail, who hasn’t felt the transference and countertransference issues in their practice?

 I firmly believe, to this day, there are people we cannot help as individuals and when charged with the provision of their care, must ethically make immediate provisions for their discharge, and transfer to someone that can help.
-In this case it wasn’t an issue of choosing the right treatment fit, per se, but instead, moving this client through the system into a space in which the right clinician could intervene.
+In this case, it wasn’t an issue of choosing the right treatment fit, per se, but instead, moving this client through the system into a space in which the right clinician could intervene.